Cognito

 This is achieved by calculating a risk score (based on location, IP and device used) for each sign-in attempt.

-CloudWatch logs integration allows to monitor the authentication attempts trail.
+CloudWatch logs integration allows to monitor the authentication attempts trail with details like risk score, sign-in attempts, failed challenges etc.

 Typical Flow